-Moving beyond “greenwashing” and “wishcycling” — the assumption that everything in the blue bin gets recycled is not true.
+Moving beyond “greenwashing” and “wish cycling” — the assumption that everything in the blue bin gets recycled is not true.
 Consumers will need to change their purchase practices, avoiding single-use containers and packaging that have no recycling value.
-Industries that produce these products will need to be held responsible for their life-cycle impacts, possibly in the from of legislative mandates.
+Industries that produce these products will need to be held responsible for their life-cycle impacts, possibly in the form of legislative mandates.

 We need to stop looking at recycling as a primary solution to our waste problem,

-Reducing our rate on consumption and the amount of waste we generate is the most important thing we can do.
+Reducing our rate of consumption and the amount of waste we generate is the most important thing we can do.

-The ideal process for reuse and repurpose should not be left to the end user, it must be part of the original design and end of life must now be a driving design factor!
+The ideal process for reuse and repurpose should not be left to the end-user, it must be part of the original design, and the end of life must now be a driving design factor!

 What is shipped to other countries, what is burned?